Structure of regional estimates in Tables 1 and 2

 - allocating the total labour force for each ABS SA4 to the SA2s within that region according to the labour force weighting.

-By using Census participation rates and the latest available ERP, the SA2 labour force estimates are able to adjust to changes in the distribution of population within an SA4 since the 2011 Census.
+By using Census participation rates and the latest available ERP, the SA2 labour force estimates are able to adjust to changes in the distribution of population within an SA4 that have occurred since the last Census.

 Unemployment rate estimates are produced by calculating the level of unemployment as a proportion of the labour force (consistent with ABS methodology).